 SARC is the learning center on campus, providing high-quality academic support programs and services to help UCF students develop college-level study skills and achieve the highest standards of academic excellence.
-SARC coordinates the Peer Mentoring, Supplemental Instruction, and attendance components of Access.
+SARC coordinates the Access Orientation, Peer Mentoring, Supplemental Instruction, and attendance components of Access.

 FYAE is the primary academic advising office for first-time-in-college (FTIC) students.
 We will begin our advising relationship with you at orientation through the conclusion of your first year at UCF.
 For students who are undecided upperclassmen, FYAE will assist you with exploring majors and careers.
 FYAE coordinates the summer classes and academic advising components of Access.

 The Student Academic Resource Center (SARC), Multicultural Academic Support Services Office (MASS), and First Year Advising and Exploration (FYAE) work together to coordinate and execute the Summer Bridge Access Program.
 The three offices work as a united front to promote student success and persistence for the Access Program, which proudly boasts a 97–100% retention rate yearly.

 Since the fall of 2011, the offices have worked as a cohesive team to provide academic support and academic advising, opportunities to develop leadership skills, community building, and assistance for the Access students as they transition from high school into the University environment.
 The collaborative efforts of these three departments have enhanced the student experience and significantly increased the quality of services provided.